zbtolon/customer-portal/cpmanacctmanpw.md

 # Managing passwords
 {: #customerportal_manpws}

 If you're a master user or the owner of an account, you can enable password tracking and set up a password for one-time access to the account.
 With password tracking, users can store software password data for devices and their associated software.
 {:shortdesc}

 ## Enabling password tracking
 {: #customerportal_enabpwtrak}

 The customer portal contains an optional password tracking tool for every account.
-Users can retrieve their user names and passwords by using the tool if the information is lost or forgotten.
+You can use the tool to retrieve your user name and password if you lose or forget this information.

 Support teams also use password tracking if remote access to a system is required.
 User names and passwords are used by Support only when necessary.